New French Air Force Pilot Tied To Live Gunnery Range Target In Hazing

 Key Takeaways:

-• French authorities confirmed the incident but stated the pilot was not in actual danger, with the closest gunfire being over half a mile away.
+• French authorities stated the pilot was not in actual danger, with the closest bullet being over half a mile away and gunfire heard from an adjacent range.

 See a mistake?
 Contact us.